siuyin/www.beyondbroadcast.com/content/post/getting-started-with-embedded-systems-programming/index.md

  power comes the responsibility of understanding how interrupts work.
 In short, you usually have to:
     1. save the state of the task being interrupted
-    1. acknowledge the interrupt but resetting a flag
+    1. acknowledge the interrupt but resetting a flag in a predefined register
     1. perform your interrupt service routine.
 Keep it short!
     1. restore the state of the task that was interrupted

 ## Compiled or Interpreted?
 C and Assembly are compiled languages.
-You run your code through a compiler to generate a binary that is flashed on the part.
+You run your code through a compiler to generate a binary that is flashed to the part.

 CicuitPython, MicroPython, Lua are interpreted.
-You first flash the Python or Lua on to the part and then communicate with the part via a serial terminal.
+You first flash the Python or Lua to the part, then communicate with the part via a serial terminal.

 Forth is like Python and Lua except it is both interpreted and compiled.
-You flash Forth on to the part and communicate over a serial terminal.
+You flash Forth to the part, then communicate over a serial terminal.
 But the Forth programs you write are compiled on the chip to machine code.